Aplastic Anemia in Children

 Your child's tolerance for specific medications, procedures, or therapies

 Your opinion or preference

 Aplastic anemia is a serious illness and treatment usually depends on the underlying cause.
-For certain causes, recovery can be expected after treatment, however, relapses can occur.
-To treat the low blood counts, initially treatment is usually supportive, meaning that it is necessary to treat the symptoms but not possible to cure the disease.
+For certain causes, recovery can be expected after treatment; however, relapses can occur.
+To treat the low blood counts, initial treatment is usually supportive, meaning that it is necessary to treat the symptoms but not possible to cure the disease.
 Supportive therapy may include: